coskundeniz/ad_clicker/README.md

     "wireless speaker @ amazon  # ebay" take "wireless speaker" as search query and "amazon" and "ebay" as filter words.

+* Search for "wireless speaker" and click links except the ones containing the given words in url or title.

+    * `python ad_clicker.py -q "wireless speaker" -e "amazon.com,mediamarkt.com,for 2022,Soundbar"`

+    * Separate multiple exclude items with comma.

 * Run multiple browsers by taking queries and proxies with authentication from the given files.

     * `python run_ad_clicker.py -qf ~/queries.txt --auth -pf ~/proxies.txt`

+* Run multiple browsers by taking queries and proxies with authentication from the given files and pass exclude words.

+    * `python run_ad_clicker.py -qf ~/queries.txt --auth -pf ~/proxies.txt -e "amazon.com,mediamarkt.com,for 2022"`

 * Run multiple browsers by taking queries and proxies without authentication from the given files with 10 browsers.